On the Z_p-ranks of tamely ramified Iwasawa modules: Introduction

-In the case that $p \in S$, the structure of $X_S(k_{\infty})$ is relatively well understood.
-For instance, $X_S(\mathbb Q_{\infty})$ is a finitely generated free $\mathbb Z_p$-module if $p \in S$ (cf.\ \cite{NSW2} Theorem 10.5.6, \cite{Iwa81} Theorem 3 etc.).
-On the other hand, the tamely ramified Iwasawa module $X_S(k_{\infty})$ where $p \not\in S$ is also one of the main objects in classical Iwasawa theory.
-In particular, the structural invariants of unramified Iwasawa modules $X_{\emptyset}(k_{\infty})$ appear in Iwasawa's class number formula (cf.\ \cite{Was} etc.).
-In this paper, we focus on the $\mathbb Z_p$-rank
+In the case that $p \in S$, the structure of $X_S(k_{\infty})$ is relatively well known.
+For instance, $X_S(k_{\infty})$ is a finitely generated free $\mathbb Z_p$-module if $k=\mathbb Q$ and $p \in S$ (cf.\ \cite{NSW2} Theorem 10.5.6, \cite{Iwa81} Theorem 3 etc.).
+On the other hand, particularly when $S=\emptyset$, the structural invariants of the unramified Iwasawa module $X_{\emptyset}(k_{\infty})$ appear in Iwasawa's class number formula \cite{Iwa59} (cf.\ \cite{Was} etc.).
+Iwasawa \cite{Iwa73} conjectured that $X_{\emptyset}(k_{\infty})$ is a finitely generated $\mathbb Z_p$-module, and Greenberg \cite{Gre76} conjectured that $X_{\emptyset}(k_{\infty})$ is finite if $k$ is a totally real number field.
+These conjectures are unsolved in general at present, while many affirmative results are known.
+In the case that $p \not\in S$, the tamely ramified Iwasawa module $X_S(k_{\infty})$ is still an uncertain object, even if the unramified quotient $X_{\emptyset}(k_{\infty})$ is well understood.